Simon Vindum

 10 reviews4 followers

 This is how math should be thought.
 It is a very interesting book that explains how mathematical proofs works from the bottom up.
 In the process of doing that it also teaches discrete math.
 The learning curve was just right—something that is no easy to achieve.
 Velleman explains things in a way that is far from being dry yet understandable and precise.
 I believe everyone who comes in contact with mathematical proofs should read the book.
 The chapter on induction is especially useful if your field of practice is computer science.
-I would have liked it if solutions where available for a larger amount of the exercises.
-Since there are a lot of them it would have been helpful if the author had marked a selected subset as being the most important ones.

-- computer-science
+computer-science

 Jessica Austin